 Issue Requirement Reference Construction Environmental Management Plan A construction environmental management plan is to be prepared by each contractor and will identify measures to be implemented to minimise environmental impacts.
 The construction environmental management plan will be required to include any conditions of approval for the project and construction measures identified in the EIS.
-The CEMP will be required to include: - Roles and responsibilities for planning, approval, implementation, assessment and monitoring of environmental controls. - Required licences, approvals and permits. - Environmental legislation that will be required to be complied with. - Potential environmental impacts resulting from construction of the proposed upgrade and the control and mitigation measures to be implemented. - Objectives and targets for environmental performance. - Environmental monitoring programs and a mechanism for evaluating environmental performance. - Communication procedures. - Document control procedures. - Environmental damage. - Training, competence and awareness assessment procedures and programs. - An environmental auditing program and a mechanism for control and management of non- conformances.
-The Construction Environmental Management Plan would provide specific information in particular areas of environmental management, either by way of direct reference or by environmental management sub- plans.
-Woolgoolga to Ballina EIS S19.1
+The CEMP will be required to include: - Roles and responsibilities for planning, approval, W2B EIS S19.1 implementation, assessment and monitoring of environmental controls.
+Required licences, approvals and permits.
+Environmental legislation that will be required to be complied with.
+Potential environmental impacts resulting from construction of the proposed upgrade and the control and mitigation measures to be implemented.
+Objectives and targets for environmental performance.
+Environmental monitoring programs and a mechanism for evaluating environmental performance.
+Communication procedures.
+Document control procedures.
+Emergency response procedures to mitigate potential environmental damage.
+Training, competence and awareness assessment procedures and programs.
+An environmental auditing program and a mechanism for control and management of non- conformances. would provide specific information in particular areas